virgesmith/neworder/docs/developer.md

 ## Contributions

 To contribute, please submit a pull request.
-More information on how to do this [here](./contributing.md)
+More information on how to do this [here](./contributing.md).

 !!! note "Legal"
-    Contributors retain copyright on their contributions.
-When submitting a PR, please add yourself as an additional copyright holder in [LICENCE.md](https://github.com/virgesmith/neworder/LICENCE.md).
+    Contributors retain copyright on their substantial contributions.
+If applicable, when submitting a PR, please add yourself as an additional copyright holder in [LICENCE.md](https://github.com/virgesmith/neworder/LICENCE.md).

-The instructions below assume you've already cloned a local copy of the neworder repo.
+The instructions below assume you've already forked and cloned a local copy of the neworder repo.

 ## Requirements